-If you have applied to work in a pupil-facing role (for example a teaching or pastoral role), this process may take place at the point you have been shortlisted for interview.
+If you have applied to work in a pupil-facing role (for example a teaching or pastoral role), this process will take place at the point you have been shortlisted for interview.
+Two individuals from the HR Recruitment or HR team will complete the checks on two separate search engines.
 A further online check, completed by a specialist provider, will also be completed if a conditional offer of employment is made to you, as part of your pre-employment checks.

-If you have applied for a role which does not work directly with pupils, the online search will normally be completed prior to the safeguarding interview.
+If you have applied for a role which does not work directly with pupils, the online search will normally be completed prior to appointment.
+One individual from the HR Recruitment or HR team will complete the checks using two separate search engines.
 A further, specialist online check will not usually be performed for these roles as standard, however specialist checks may be undertaken for certain roles, such as those on the Leadership Team.
 The online search aims to identify any incidents or issues that have happened, and which are publicly available online, and which may impact your suitability to work with children or in a school environment.
 Depending on the role you are applying for, the online search may include an 'Adverse Media Check', a check of social media, or a combination of the two.
 If information is found during this search which the College feels affects your suitability for the role you have applied for, this will be discussed with you.